Gradient-Based Trajectory Optimization With Learned Dynamics: Abstract

 \section{Abstract}

 Trajectory optimization methods have achieved an exceptional level of performance on real-world robots in recent years.
-These methods heavily rely on accurate physics simulators, yet some aspects of the physical world, such as friction, can only be captured to a limited extent by most simulators.
-The goal of this paper is to leverage trajectory optimization for performing highly dynamic and complex tasks with robotic systems in absence of an accurate physics simulator.
-This is achieved by applying machine learning techniques to learn a differentiable dynamics model of the system from data.
-On the example of a \gls{rc} car, we show that from data collected in only \emph{15 minutes} of human-operated interactions with the car, a neural network is able to model highly nonlinear behaviors such as loss of traction and drifting.
-Furthermore, we use the analytical gradients of the neural network to perform gradient-based trajectory optimization, both in an offline and online setting.
-We find that our learned model is able to represent complex physical behavior, like drifting and gives unprecedented performance in combination with trajectory optimization methods.
+These methods heavily rely on accurate analytical models of the dynamics, yet some aspects of the physical world can only be captured to a limited extent.
+An alternative approach is to leverage machine learning techniques to learn a differentiable dynamics model of the system from data.
+In this work, we use trajectory optimization and model learning for performing highly dynamic and complex tasks with robotic systems in absence of accurate analytical models of the dynamics.
+We show that a neural network can model highly nonlinear behaviors accurately for large time horizons, from data collected in only \emph{25 minutes} of interactions on two distinct robots: \emph{(i)} the Boston Dynamics Spot and an \emph{(ii)} RC car.
+Furthermore, we use the gradients of the neural network to perform gradient-based trajectory optimization.
+In our hardware experiments, we demonstrate that our learned model can represent complex dynamics for both the Spot and \gls{rc} car, and gives good performance in combination with trajectory optimization methods.